-- 4.29 The NPPF is keen to promote the idea of healthy communities, which involves ensuring neighbourhoods provide the local services and facilities that the community needs to meet its day to day requirements. - 4.30 The NPPF states that to service the community needs, planning policies and decisions should: - Plan positively for the provision and use of shared space, community facilities (such as local shops) and other local services to enhance the sustainability of communities and residential environments;
+- 4.36 The NPPF is keen to promote the idea of healthy communities, which involves ensuring neighbourhoods provide the local services and facilities that the community needs to meet its day to day requirements. - 4.37 The NPPF states that to service the community needs, planning policies and decisions should:

+- plan positively for the provision and use of shared space, community facilities (such as local shops) and other local services to enhance the sustainability of communities and residential environments;

-- Guard against the unnecessary loss of valued facilities and services, particularly where this would reduce the community's ability to meet its day to day needs;
+- guard against the unnecessary loss of valued facilities and services, particularly where this would reduce the community's ability to meet its day to day needs;

-- Ensure that established shops, facilities and services are able to develop and modernise in a way that is sustainable, and retained for the benefit of the community; and
+- ensure that established shops, facilities and services are able to develop and modernise in a way that is sustainable, and retained for the benefit of the community; and

-- Ensure an integrated approach to considering the location of housing, economic uses and neighbourhood shops
+- ensure an integrated approach to considering the location of housing, economic uses and neighbourhood shops.

-- 4.31 The Carlisle Retail Study was produced in autumn 2012.
+- 4.38 The Carlisle Retail Study was produced in autumn 2012.
 Whilst its main focus was on the retail sector within the city centre, it also considered the role of small neighbourhood shopping parades within the urban area which serve the immediate day to day shopping needs of the community at a neighbourhood level.

-- 4.32 Neighbourhood shopping centres are identified as performing a shopping top-up function for local residents.
-The Council should seek to maintain the convenience offer within these local centres as appropriate and the exact boundaries of local centres have be identified on the policies map.
+- 4.39 Neighbourhood shopping centres are identified as performing a shopping topup function for local residents.
+The Council should seek to maintain the convenience offer within these local centres as appropriate.
+The exact boundaries of local centres have been identified on the policies map.

-- 4.33 The following neighbourhood shopping parades have been identified within the city:
+- 4.40 The following neighbourhood shopping parades have been identified within the city:

-- Petteril Bank Road, Upperby Bridge
+- Petteril Bank Road, Upperby Bridge;

-- Central Drive/Pennine Way, Harraby
+- Central Drive/Pennine Way, Harraby;

-- Blackwell Road, Currock
+- Blackwell Road, Currock;

-- Boundary Road/Upperby Road, Upperby
+- Boundary Road/Upperby Road, Upperby;

-- Wigton Road, Caldewgate
+- Wigton Road, Caldewgate;

-- Stonegarth, Morton
+- Stonegarth, Morton;

-- Newlaithes Avenue, Morton
+- Newlaithes Avenue, Morton;

-- Holmbrook Road, Whernside
+- Holmbrook Road, Whernside;

-- Shady Grove Road, Raffles
+- Shady Grove Road, Raffles;

-- Warwick Road
+- Warwick Road;

-- Scotland Road, Knowefield
+- Scotland Road, Knowefield;

-- Victoria Road, Botcherby
+- Victoria Road, Botcherby;

-- Denton Street
+- Denton Street;

-- Orton Road/Wigton Road, Morton
+- Orton Road/Wigton Road, Morton.

-4.34 In 2012, DCLG published a report into the role of neighbourhood centres - Parades of Shops: Towards an understanding of performance & prospects.
-This report attempted to analyse the performance of neighbourhood shopping parades across the country, drawing from a number of case studies.
+- 4.41 In 2012, Department for Communities and Local Government published a report into the role of neighbourhood centres Parades of Shops: Towards an understanding of performance & prospects.
+This report attempted to analyse the performance of neighbourhood shopping parades across the country, drawing from a

+number of case studies.
 The recommendations in that report have informed this policy.
 Planning for neighbourhood shopping parades is flexible, recognising the integral role they play in within local communities - not just for their retail or service offer, but also for their social function, as well as allowing businesses to adapt to changing circumstances and grow into areas other than retail, such as small scale manufacturing and other more commercial land uses (maintenance/repair shops, workshops, dress makers, etc).
 Neighbourhood shopping parades also play an important role in place shaping, as the appearance of a parade has an important impact on the perception of the local neighbourhood itself.
 Run down and poorly maintained parades can lead to perceptions of anti-social behaviour, crime and deprivation.
-There is evidence that investment in the public realm, CCTV, parking provision and other amenity improvements in and around neighbourhood centres can improve the economic performance and social perceptions of the area.
+There is evidence that investment in the public realm, Closed Circuit TV, parking provision and other amenity improvements in and around neighbourhood centres can improve the economic performance and social perceptions of the area.